cknitin/react-learning/README.md

     });
 }
 ```
-# Add and Remove item in data
+# Remove item and Clear all items in data
 ##Create a file "data.js", add data in it

 ```